Injured? Request a Free Case Review Talk to an Attorney Now!

 Your lawyer will work to show that the other driver acted carelessly or broke the law, for example, by texting while driving, running a red light, or speeding.
 They’ll also defend you if the other party tries to blame you unfairly.

 Insurance companies often try to shift more blame onto the injured person to reduce their payout.
 That’s why having a lawyer on your side is so important.
-A skilled lawyer will protect your rights and fight to get you the compensation you truly deserve.
+A skilled car accident lawyer will protect your rights and fight to get you the compensation you truly deserve.
 You should never contact the insurance company before consulting an attorney for protection and advice.

 What Types of Damages Can You Claim After a Missouri Car Accident?